-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om ı de eve lopmen ts and build dings when planning for new developments. be reported annually. recorded in the Annual Status Report.
-The council will monitor the % of developers fulfilling their tree planting commitments.
-Adding to the greening of streets and the public realm.
-The council also sets out in the Local Plan 2018 its vision of there being more street trees by 2035.
-Types of tree and street canyons - GLA guidance can be found on this.
-10 Support residents by providing energy efficiency advice and by installing small, low-cost energy efficiency measures as part of the H&F Healthy Homes Scheme and any future similar initiatives, that may be delivered as a microgrant to residents funded via the Normal business 1 ✓ This is ongoing and reported annually.
-Approval of funds from the current annual HSF towards the microgrant scheme aims to support 500-750 resident homes with small energy efficiency measures over Winter 23/24 Further information is available on the council's webpages at H&F Healthy Homes
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings planting commitments.
+10 Support residents by providing energy efficiency advice and by installing small, low-cost energy efficiency measures as part of the H&F Healthy Homes Scheme and any future similar initiatives, that may be delivered as a microgrant to residents funded via the Household Support Fund (HSF).
+Reduce residents' energy bills and carbon footprint through home energy visits by trained green experts.
+Normal business 1 ~ ~ This is on- going and reported annually.
+Approval of funds from the current annual HSF towards the microgrant scheme aims to support 500-1000 resident homes with small energy efficiency measures per year from 2025 Number of residents to which advice provided and number of efficiency measures installed will be reported in the

-ס Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information

-Er nissic ns fr om de eve lopme ents and build lings

-Household Support Fund (HSF).
-Reduce residents' energy bills (scheme end date March 2024).
-Number of

-and carbon footprint through home energy visits by trained green residents to which advice provided

-experts. and number of efficiency measures

-installed will be reported in the

-Annual Status Report.

-A set target for fuel poverty to be

-less than 10% in each ward by

-2026, and less than 5% in each

-ward by 2028.
-Progress towards

-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopment s and build dings this to be reported annually.
-A set target for 50% of eligible homes to have been engaged by 2025, including in-person advice sessions, home visits and resident forums, and 100% of eligible homes by 2028.
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information Er nissic ns fr om de eve lopme ents and build lings Annual Status Report.
+A set target for fuel poverty to be less than 10% in each ward by 2026, and less than 5% in each ward by 2028.
+Progress towards this to be reported annually.
+A set target for 50% of eligible homes to have been engaged by 2025, including in-person advice sessions, home visits and resident forums, and

+Α Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information Er nissio ns fr ron ı de eve lopme nts and build dings 100% of eligible homes by 2028.
 11 The council and other decision makers to keep under review new environmental initiatives and best practices as these come forward.
-PL Normal business 1 → ✓ ✓ This is on- going and reported annually.
-Number of activities completed will be reported in the Annual Status Report.
+Normal business 3 ✓ ✓ ✓ This is on- going and reported annually.
 This will ensure that we are gathering information on environmental best practice across the council.
-Consultation responses will be reviewed, and a summary report produced each year as to why an initiative was taken/ not taken forward
+Consultation responses will be reviewed, and a summary report produced each year as to why an initiative was taken/ not taken forward as a new action when the Air Quality Action Plan is reviewed annually.
+ID Action description WI ho Co ost Sco e or NO 2 PM CC V Vhen How implementation will be monitored Further information Pu ıblic health an d aw arene ess ra aisi ng Director of Public PH Health (DPH) taking shared responsibility for borough air ormal n/a sines n-go omm itment Minimum of one briefing provided per year to Public Health.
+Air Quality Officers will ensure that the DPH regularly briefed on the scale of the problem in